letitz/dotfiles/README.md

   https://raw.githubusercontent.com/lifepillar/vim-gruvbox8/master/colors/gruvbox8_hard.vim
 ```

-Then add the following to your `.vimrc`:
+Then configure vim to use the configs in this repo by adding the following to
+`~/.vimrc`:

 ```
-source ~/dotfiles/config.vim
+" Load configuration plugins from central dotfiles. set runtimepath^=~/code/dotfiles/vim
 ```

 ## Configure tmux